stevan/slight/BROWSER_README.md

 # Slight LISP - Browser Version

-This is Phase 1 of the browser implementation of the Slight LISP interpreter.
+The browser implementation of Slight features a **visual multi-window terminal UI** that displays concurrent processes as interactive terminal windows.

 ## Quick Start